-Pricing shown is cost per lesson, and lessons can be paid termly or monthly upon request.
+Pricing shown is cost per lesson, and fees are paid each term

 Beginners